cainhill/cainhill.github.io/_blog/2025-07-01-exec-ways-of-working.md

 ---
 layout: post
-title: How to apply a Chief of Staff playbook to save time and keep everyone aligned
+title: How to apply a Chief of Staff playbook to save time and keep teams aligned
 ---

 ## Introduction